artigraph/artigraph/CONTRIBUTING.md

 ## How to Contribute a Bug Fix or Enhancement

-Contributions can be submitted via [Pull Requests](https://github.com/lfai/artigraph/issues) to the `golden` branch and must:
+Contributions can be submitted via [Pull Requests](https://github.com/lfai/artigraph/issues) to the `main` branch and must:

 - be submitted under the Apache 2.0 license.
 - include a [Developer Certificate of Origin signoff](https://wiki.linuxfoundation.org/dco) (`git commit -s`)